 Oxalis vulcanicola 'Plum Crazy'

 Oxalis vulcanicola 'Plum Crazy' is probably the most colorful and cheerful variety of "decorative clover" you can add to your collection.
-As its name ("Crazy") suggests, the foliage is a chaotic and stunning explosion of colors: an unpredictable mix of dark purple, neon pink, and fresh green, all on the same plant.
-It is an extremely expressive plant that brings a vibrant splash of color to any windowsill.
+As its name ("Crazy") suggests, the foliage is a chaotic and stunning explosion of colors: an unpredictable mix of deep purple, neon pink, and fresh green, all on the same plant.
+It is an extremely expressive plant that brings a splash of vibrant color to any windowsill.

 🌿 Botanical characteristics: